Converse in good faith: Converse with the intent to be sincere, fair, open, and honest, regardless of the outcome of the interaction.

 - We can walk away.
 This may be the best response in many situations, especially if the relationship is not important to us.

-- We can carry on the conversation as if nothing has happened.
-But now, we can be on your guard for further deceit and disingenuity.
+- We can carry on the conversation as if nothing had happened.
+But now we can be on guard against further deceit and disingenuity.
 In our heightened sense of observation, we learn more about their character.
-This response may be a good one if we wish or need to keep the relationship though we are probably no longer talking in good faith ourselves.
+This response may be a good one if we wish or need to keep the relationship, though we are probably no longer talking in good faith ourselves.

 Resources